jackokring/www/README.md

 # Markdown

-A markdown load template loads the HTML template and requests a `/md` prepended to the page URL after the host and a `.md` on the end for mimetyping, so fetching and rendering the markdown into the page.
+A markdown load template loads the HTML template and requests a `/static/md` prepended to the page path after the host name and a `.md` on the end for mimetyping, so fetching and rendering the markdown into the page.

+# Python and Pyodide

+Browser Python via WASM is provided in `py.html` using a web worker.
+In a similar way to markdown `/static/py` with an appended `.py` is used to load code.